open/close all folders

 Live Action TV

-- In Game of Thrones, Tyrion Lannister of House Lannister of Casterly Rock, one of the many noble houses in Westeros and by far the richest, falls in love with camp follower Shae, who becomes an Ascended Extra after Season 2.
+- In Game of Thrones, Tyrion Lannister of House Lannister of Casterly Rock, one of the many noble houses in Westeros and by far the richest, falls in love with camp follower Shae in the Riverlands, who becomes an Ascended Extra after Season 2 when he takes her to court.

 - In Salem, Cotton Mather, a Puritan reverend, is in love with a prostitute named Gloriana, much to his father's dismay.